ababoude/BillWordFinder/README.md

 ## Description 📜

 This script is a brute-force tool designed to help fans of *Gravity Falls* solve challenges related to the Bill Cipher ARG (Alternate Reality Game).
 In 2024, this script can be used to check if specific words are associated with certain ARG endpoints.
-The script offers two main functionalities:
+The script offers three main functionalities:

 1. **Bruteforce Submit Bar**: Sends POST requests to a specific URL for each word in a text file and checks the response.
 2. **Bruteforce Mystery URL**: Checks if a file with each word as its name exists at a given URL using HEAD requests.